qwc-services/qwc-services.github.io/src/topics/Reports.md

 - Save your report to the document service report dir, i.e. as `volumes/reports/MyReport.jrxml`.

     - If you included any custom fonts in your report, place these in `ttf` format in `volumes/reports/fonts` respecting the naming convention described in the [`README`](../references/qwc-document-service_readme.md).

+    - If your report requires third party java classes, you can mount the corresponding JARs as volumes to `/srv/qwc_service/libs/`.

 - Associate the report with a layer via `themesConfig.json` by adding the following to the desired theme configuration entry: